karzuin/jokes_library_MS3/README.md

 # Features<hr>
 ## Accessible to all users

-The homepage consists of the main heading, navbar with links to the homepage, register page and log in page.
+- The homepage consists of the main heading, navbar with links to the homepage, register page and log in page.
-There is a welcome message where you can click to get more information on how to use the website.
+- There is a welcome message where you can click to get more information on how to use the website.
-The search box allows the user to search for jokes with keywords, they also have the option to reset the input field or search.
+- The search box allows the user to search for jokes with keywords, they also have the option to reset the input field or search.
-The Joke Bank displays all the jokes in the database with the option to like or dislike them.
-On the left of the joke bank are the jokes in their categories, so the user may want to read particular type of jokes.
+- The Joke Bank displays all the jokes in the database with the option to like or dislike them.
+- On the left of the joke bank are the jokes in their categories, so the user may want to read particular type of jokes.
-In the footer are social links that open up to their respective homepages.
+- In the footer are social links that open up to their respective homepages.

 ## Accessible to registered users

-Once logged in, the is directed to the homepage with a welcome message.
-The jokes now show options of bookmarking them.
-All bookmarked jokes are displayed on their collections page.
+- Once logged in, the user is directed to the homepage with a welcome message.
+- The jokes now show options of bookmarking them.
+- All bookmarked jokes are displayed on their collections page.
-The user can submit jokes into the database.
+- The user can submit jokes into the database.
-Once jokes are submitted the option to edit or delete them will appear on the joke card.
+- Once jokes are submitted the option to edit or delete them will appear on the joke card.
-They can still like and dislike jokes on any of the joke pages.
+- They can still like and dislike jokes on any of the joke pages.

 # Features Left to Implement

--
+- Pagination

 # Technologies Used<hr>